caillotantoine/gettingstartedgdb/README.md

 - `b <file>:<line>`
 - `b <file>:<function>`

-> Actually, the fulll command is `break` but it is abreviated `b`.
+> Actually, the full command is `break` but it is abbreviated `b`.

-Let's say I want to stop befor the for loop of our program to inspect the initial condition.
+Let's say I want to stop before the for loop of our program to inspect the initial condition.
 In the gdb console, I can use the command `list <filename>`.
-This will show the lines numbers pf the correponding file.
+This will show the lines numbers pf the corresponding file.
 In our case, we want to stop at line 9.
 Thus:
 ```
 b test.c:9
 ```